She and Her Cat

-She and Her Cat (彼女と彼女の猫, Kanojo to Kanojo no Neko), subtitled Their standing points, is a 1999 Japanese original video animation created and directed by Makoto Shinkai.
-Shinkai's first animation work, it is a five-minute story about the relationship between a male cat and his female owner told from the cat's perspective.
+She and Her Cat (彼女と彼女の猫, Kanojo to Kanojo no Neko), subtitled Their Standing Points, is a 1999 Japanese original video animation created and directed by Makoto Shinkai.
+His first own directed work, it is a five-minute story about the relationship between a male cat and his female owner told from the cat's perspective.
 Shinkai made the film to help a romantic interest overcome a difficult situation, and his time living in a small apartment defined the scenario.
-The film used his own hand-drawn illustrations and its 3D scenes were mainly done through Adobe After Effects.
-He also voiced the cat, and he had only the cooperation of three other people in the work.
+The team of four animators used Shinkai's hand-drawn illustrations and Adobe After Effects for 3D visual effects.

-After completing the work, Shinkai himself distributed the film via CD-R format and mail, selling 5,000 copies at anime conventions.
+After completing the work, Shinkai himself distributed the film via CD-R and mail, selling 5,000 copies at anime conventions.
 The work was well received, winning the 2000 DoGA CG Animation Contest and attracting CoMix Wave Films' interest.
 The company re-released the film in CD-ROM format and hired Shinkai.
-Years later, in 2016, it was adapted into an anime television series and a manga.
+In 2016, the story was adapted into an anime television series and a manga.